dustinkredmond/LiteORM/README.md

 First and foremost, for an entity, we need a table.

-Let's create a POJO (EmployeeInfo) and extend the LiteORM's Entity class, this will provide us with nifty functionality.
+Let's create a POJO (EmployeeInfo) and extend the LiteORM class, this will provide us with nifty functionality.

 ```java